Skills in Demand visa (SID), Subclass 482

 Jobs and Skills Australia, (JSA) a government agency, is responsible for creating and managing this list.

-The draft CSOL is released for consultation purposes only.
-The list has currently three distinct sublists which are comprised of skilled occupations
+The CSOL has currently three distinct sublists which are comprised of skilled occupations

 - the JSA is confident listed occupations should be on the CSOL